 With this experience in mind, we read with great interest a recent article by Deloitte titled “Minimum Viable Transformation” – part of the firm’s larger “Business Ecosystems Come of Age” report – which discussed how more and more top management teams at businesses throughout the world are reconsidering the fundamentals of how a business creates and captures value in this day and age.

 Deloitte cites a popular Harvard Business Review study which concludes that over 70% of all major transformation initiatives fail due to these initiatives being unable to quickly test and respond to issues that inevitably arise during implementation.
 The minimum viable approach cited in the article addresses these issues by providing organizations with ability to “identify flaws and working to improve them as rapidly as possible.”
 This approach has the added advantage of addressing the major roadblocks we see businesses struggle with when trying to start AP automation projects, which are as follows:

 - There is too much to bite off

 - There are business process changes that have to be done first

 - There are too few resources (IT and/or business)

 Unlike standard ERP solutions, which require you to go “all in” on a solution before you even know if it works, the “Evolution vs. Revolution” approach affords you the ability to ease into a solution.
 As Deloitte so aptly concludes, “minimum viable transformations can reduce risk and increase speed, better enabling business model transformation at scale.”
 Our experience working with clients certainly bears out the truth of this statement.
-To learn more about how the “Evolution vs. Revolution” concept applies to an AP automation decision, email us at info@DataServ.com and pre-register to receive our new AP automation eBook for free when it is released in September.
+To learn more about how the “Evolution vs. Revolution” concept applies to an AP automation decision, email us at info@DataServ.com and download our new AP automation eBook for free.